How to pick the best 529 plan

 What is a 529 plan?

 A 529 plan allows contributions to grow tax-deferred, and any money may be withdrawn tax-free if used for qualified education expenses at eligible institutions.
-Plus, many states allow contributions to be deducted from your state’s taxable income, offering another incentive to contribute.
+Plus, many states allow tax deductions or credits for contributions against your state’s taxable income, offering another incentive to contribute.

-A 529 plan also allows you to invest in potentially high-return investments such as stocks, allowing you to amass more savings.
+A 529 plan also allows you to invest in a range of options, including potentially high-return investments such as stocks and stock funds, safer, lower-return funds and moderate-return investments.
 Plus, anyone can establish and contribute to a plan, meaning relatives and even friends can add to the pot and help your child’s education.